Mater Lotteries vs Endeavour Lotteries: Which 2026 House Draw Offers Better Odds?

 Ticket Price and Prize Home Value

 Mater and Endeavour don't show the same ticket prices.
 Both run many draws each year with different setups.
-Endeavour offers a $2.8 million prize home in 2026.
+Endeavour offers multiple draws in 2026, including the Pay Day Draw 468 and Winner Stories Draw 220.

 Neither operator clearly shows the odds.
 This is a big problem.
 Queensland law says they must provide odds, but they hide them in fine print.